 The Child and Adolescent Behavioral Health (C&A) Psychology Internship Program is designed in accordance with APA standards and follows the Standards of Accreditation for Health Service Psychology (SoA).
 The internship also is listed as a member and strictly follows the policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

 The purpose of the Psychology Internship Program at C&A is to facilitate intern development as a highly trained, qualified, and functioning individual who is prepared to practice professional psychology with children and families in the community mental health setting.
 The internship is an organized program that endorses the scholar-practitioner philosophy.
-It is community-based and systemic in nature and is consistent with the mission, goals and culture of the sponsoring institution.
+It is community-based and systemic in nature and is consistent with the mission, goals and culture of the Child and Adolescent Behavioral Health.
 The Internship faculty has developed a strong, diversified, evidence-based training program that consistently informs the interns that science and practice are interlocking skills that form the foundation of psychological knowledge and application.
-Thus, the Internship provides training in psychological assessment and clinical interventions that are evidence-based and incorporate issues of human diversity throughout the curriculum.
+Thus, the Internship provides training in clinical interventions that are evidence-based and incorporate issues of human diversity throughout the curriculum.
 As such, an intensive integration of theory and best practice is stressed throughout the year.
 The process of critical thinking, hypothesis testing and other elements of the scientific method are engendered and integrated into all experiential activities throughout the training process.

 Over the course of the training year, interns learn about evidence-based practice and become familiar with interventions that have been supported by the research.
 It is expected that interns arrive at C&A with well-grounded training in science and the scientific method.
 Interns will use these as a foundation for the development of advanced skills in clinical practice.
 They are encouraged to view their practice as an opportunity to become increasingly independent in utilizing their clinical skills that allow them to gather significant data on their clients, to generate hypotheses about client conditions, and to develop treatment plans based on these hypotheses, as well as the current literature.
 Training faculty expect interns to learn to practice psychology in a manner that is informed by psychological theory and research and to develop the confidence and skills to convey their expertise to clients, parents, consultants and colleagues with respect and dignity.